delthas/libsilence-java/README.md

 Optional<String> encryptedText = silence.encryptText(address, text);
 // The Optional will be empty if the message couldn't be encrypted because no secure
-// session was established.
+// session is currently established.
 In our example case, this wouldn't happen if(!encryptedText.isPresent()) {
   // Handle this exceptional case return;